Stablecoin Market Concentration Index (HHI)

 · Updated daily at 15:20 UTC

-As of Jul 2026, the stablecoin market Herfindahl-Hirschman Index (HHI) stands at 4322, well above the 1,800 threshold the Department of Justice and FTC use under the 2023 Merger Guidelines[1] to classify a market as highly concentrated.
-An HHI of 4322 means stablecoin market share is held by a small number of large issuers, so a disruption at one of the largest issuers could affect a large fraction of the market.
+As of Jul 2026, the stablecoin market Herfindahl-Hirschman Index (HHI) stands at 4298, well above the 1,800 threshold the Department of Justice and FTC use under the 2023 Merger Guidelines[1] to classify a market as highly concentrated.
+An HHI of 4298 means stablecoin market share is held by a small number of large issuers, so a disruption at one of the largest issuers could affect a large fraction of the market.
 For policymakers, this concentration warrants monitoring; the HHI scale was designed for product-market competition rather than for stablecoin systemic risk, but it remains a useful concentration benchmark.
 For enterprise treasury teams, it raises counterparty diversification considerations.
-The index has remained persistently above 3,500 since mid-2025.
-We publish HHI as a live daily time series, covering 449 daily snapshots from Apr 2025 to present.
+The index has remained persistently above 3,500, and is updated daily.

 Stablecoin Market Concentration Index (HHI)

 Daily HHI calculated across all tracked stablecoins.
 The red dashed line marks the DOJ/FTC highly concentrated threshold (1,800 under the 2023 Merger Guidelines).
 The green dashed line marks the moderately concentrated threshold (1,000).
-Updated daily from CoinGecko snapshots.
+Updated daily.

 Multiple issuers hold comparable market shares.
 Most diversified industries fall in this range.
 The US commercial banking sector by branch count, for example, is in the unconcentrated band.